joachimvandekerckhove/cogs-205b/assignment/deadpool/deadpool-1.md

-# Report: Mean and Covariance matrix of the input data usin class Norm2d
+# Report: Mean and Covariance matrix of the input data using class Norm2d

-Date:                                                       16-Feb-2021 18:09:33
+Date:                                                       16-Feb-2021 18:10:59

 This report was generated using the data matrix (size 2 x N) from the input.
 The mean vector and covariance matrix are obtained from the functions **estimate_mean** and **estimate_covariance** in the **Norm2d** class respectively.
 ### The estimated quantities are: